Matrix Models and Holography: Mass Deformations of Long Quiver Theories in 5d and 3d: Part I: Supergravity

 Next we use \eqref{eq:fouriercoeffswithoffset}, setting $N_0=N_P=0$, inside \eqref{eq:induced F1 charge} and \eqref{eq:doublerankWhat}, and substitute into \eqref{eq:wilson loop holo} to obtain

 We note here that the Wilson loop expectation values are factorised; each of the above two summands depends explicitly on one of the two rank functions in our setup.
 This is unlike the expression for the holographic central charges \eqref{eq:doublerankchol5}-\eqref{eq:doublerankchol3}, which also include an interaction term between the Fourier coefficients of the two rank functions.
 The reason is that, in the electrostatic picture, the holographic central charge accounts for the interaction between the two density of charges, hence the quadratic dependence on $\mathcal{R} (\eta)$.
 On the contrary, a Wilson loop is a probe that interacts with the two densities of charges individually, thus bearing a linear dependence on $\mathcal{R}(\eta)$.
+To study the situation in which the two rank functions are far away from each other, we must send $\frac{\sigma_0}{P} \to \infty$.
+There are two ways of doing so: either directly, in which case we are left with the Wilson loop in the supergravity background dictated by $\mathcal{R}_1 (\eta)$, or by keeping $\frac{\tilde{\sigma}}{P}= \frac{\sigma-\sigma_0}{P}$ fixed.
+This second limit zooms in near $\mathcal{R}_2 (\eta)$, and we are left with the Wilson loop in the corresponding supergravity background.
 The cautious reader might question the representation carried by the Wilson loops after the factorisation.
 It is slightly premature to answer this question at this stage, seeing as we have not yet identified the field theory interpretation of the double rank function setup.
-We will clarify this issue in section \ref{wilsonqftsection}, when we reproduce \eqref{doublerankwilsonholo} from the gauge theory side.
+We will clarify this issue in Subsection \ref{wilsonqftsection}, when we reproduce \eqref{doublerankwilsonholo} from the gauge theory side.